AdamUllmann/AdamUllmann/README.md

 # `Hey, World!
 Adam here...`
-I am a Software Engineer & full-time Computer Science student.
+I am a Software Engineer with a BS in Computer Science.
 My "niche" is realtime audio, video processing, and embedded.

-I have worked as an engineering intern at AJA Video Systems (twice) and as an Assistant for IT & Programming Instruction.

-I am also the former President of the Technical Projects Club & the current VP of UPE at CSU Chico.

-I'm experienced in C/C++ and have written Python, JavaScript, and Various Assemblies.
-I have also used some HDLs.
+I'm experienced in C/C++ and Python, and have written software in JavaScript and Various Assemblies.

 I've created some pretty cool projects.
 You can view some of the notable ones in my pinned repos.